 They know where the bad teachers are.

-If you are on a search for a new school, make sure your checklist includes speaking to a few educators.
+If you are on a search for a new school for your children, make sure your checklist includes speaking to a few educators.